harrietty/harrietryder.co.uk/src/blog/aws-certified-developer.md

 description: My general take on the experience - is it worth it, should you do it, what's involved?
 ---

-Earlier this year I got my <a href="" target="_blank">AWS Associate Developer</a> certificate.
+Earlier this year I got my <a href="https://aws.amazon.com/certification/certified-developer-associate/" target="_blank">AWS Developer Associate</a> certificate.
 A few months later, after answering a bunch of questions from a few people who wanted to know what was involved and whether it was worth it, I thought I'd pull together a few thoughts.

 ### What is it?

-AWS offers a <a href="" target="_blank">number of certifications</a> which are obtained by taking a multiple choice exam, to prove proficiency in using AWS technologies.
+AWS offers a <a href="https://aws.amazon.com/certification/" target="_blank">number of certifications</a> which are obtained by taking a multiple choice exam, to prove proficiency in using AWS technologies.
 You basically study a curriculum for a while, and sign up to sit an exam at an examination centre near you.
 The questions are multiple choice, covering a range of AWS services and practices, delivered via a PC screen (a bit like your driving theory test), and you find out there and then whether you passed or not.

-Some exams are fairly generic, covering a large range of services and architectural patterns, whereas some of the more advanced exams specialise in areas such as <a href="" target="_blank">big data</a> or <a href="" target="_blank">security</a>.
+Some exams are fairly generic, covering a large range of services and architectural patterns, whereas some of the more advanced exams specialise in areas such as <a href="https://aws.amazon.com/certification/certified-big-data-specialty/" target="_blank">big data</a> or <a href="https://aws.amazon.com/certification/certified-security-specialty/" target="_blank">security</a>.

 ![Main training pathways with AWS](./img/aws.png)